microsoft/DirectML/TensorFlow/README.md

 ## Feedback

-For comments, questions, feedback, or if you're having problems, please [file an issue](https://github.com/microsoft/DirectML/issues).
-Alternatively you can contact us directly at askdirectml@microsoft.com
+For comments, questions, feedback, or if you're having problems, please [file an issue](https://github.com/microsoft/DirectML/issues) or contact us directly at askdirectml@microsoft.com

 ## External Links